In this drug factsheet:

 Controlled-release: Controlled-release forms of this medication are designed to work over 12 hours when swallowed whole.
 If a tablet is broken, cut, crushed, dissolved, or chewed, the entire 12-hour dose will be absorbed rapidly into your body.
 This can be very dangerous, causing serious problems such as slowed breathing and overdose, which can be fatal.

-Difficulty breathing: Oxycodone can cause serious breathing problems.
+Difficulty breathing: Oxycodone can cause serious breathing problems, particularly for people having an acute asthma attack or those with chronic obstructive pulmonary disease (chronic bronchitis, emphysema) or other conditions that affect breathing.
 If you experience slowed breathing or difficulty breathing, seek immediate medical attention.
-If you have lung problems, head injury, and are taking other medications that can slow breathing, you are more at risk for experiencing this.
-Make sure you follow the instructions on how to properly use this medication.
-If you have any questions, contact your doctor or pharmacist.
+If you have lung problems, or are taking other medications that can slow breathing, you are more at risk for experiencing this.

-Kidney function: If you have severely reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
+If you have severely reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver function: If you have severely reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
+If you have severely reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Medical conditions: If you have abnormal heart rhythms, reduced adrenal function (e.g., Addison's disease), low thyroid, inflammation of the pancreas, enlarged prostate, or urethral strictures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Medical conditions: If you have abnormal heart rhythms, reduced adrenal function (e.g., Addison's disease), low thyroid, inflammation of the pancreas, enlarged prostate, or urethral strictures, oxycodone may cause increased symptoms or your condition to become worse.
+Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Stopping the medication: Do not suddenly stop taking this medication since withdrawal symptoms may occur.
-These symptoms include body aches, diarrhea, nausea, nervousness, restlessness, runny nose, sneezing, goose bumps, shaking, shivering, nausea, stomach cramps, fast heart rate, fever, and sweating.
+These symptoms may include body aches, diarrhea, nervousness, restlessness, runny nose, sneezing, goose bumps, shaking, shivering, nausea, stomach cramps, fast heart rate, fever, sweating, and confusion.
 Your doctor will advise you on how to safely stop taking this medication if you no longer require it for pain control.

 Seniors: Seniors may be more sensitive to the effects of this medication.